mebeim/aoc/2021/README.md

 grid  = list(list(map(int, row)) for row in lines)
 ```

-First and foremost, we'll definitely need to iterate over the *eight* neighbors
+We'll definitely need to iterate over the *eight* neighbors (diagonals are
-(diagonals are included this time) of a given cell.
+included this time) of a given cell.
 Let's write a
 [generator function][py-generator-function] that yields all the coordinates of
 the neighbors of a cell.
 This is again almost the same function we wrote for
 [day 9][d09], only that this time we'll have 8 coordinate deltas instead of 4: